apaleslimghost/Outback/README.md

 ## Licence

 Outback will eventually be licenced under a permissive licence if I decide to go anywhere with it (and that WB don't care).
-For now it's &copy; 2016 Bren Brightwell, all rights reserved.
+For now it's &copy; 2016 Kara Brightwell, all rights reserved.